Public school systems throughout the D.C. region are grappling with how to handle the new school year during the coronavirus pandemic.

-School will start two weeks later, on Sept.
-8 instead of Aug.
-25. All public school students will take all of their classes online through at least through the end of January.
+All public school students will take all of their classes online through at least through the end of January.

 In an Aug.
 4 update, MCPS said its plan includes a full day of instruction, more support for staff, students and families and recording lessons for students to access later.

 The first semester is through Jan.
-29, 2021; the school system will reassess the plan in November for the second semester, starting Feb.
+29, 2021; the school system in November will reassess the plan for the second semester, starting Feb.
 1, 2021.

 This means all fall and winter sports will be canceled, said Superintendent Jack Smith in a message to the community.

 Prince George’s County students started the new school year Aug.
 31 with distance learning and that virtual learning will remain in place through January 2021.
 It will involve more live instruction blended with recorded instruction.

 St. Mary’s County confirmed Aug.
 12 that classes will be held entirely online for the start of the 2020/2021 school year.
 The school board will soon vote to finalize a plan for digital instruction.

 Alexandria City Public Schools announced July 31 it’s opening with virtual-only classes this fall.